kontent-ai/gatsby-packages/packages/gatsby-source-kontent/README.md

 ## How to integrate with Gatsby Cloud

-If you choose to maintain your Gatsby site on [Gatsby Cloud](https://gatsbyjs.com), use will need to register two webhooks from Kentico Kontent Kontent to Gatsby Cloud.
-Follow [the tutorial](./docs/GATSBY-CLOUD.md) for more information.
+If you choose to maintain your Gatsby site on [Gatsby Cloud](https://gatsbyjs.com), you will need to register two webhooks from Kentico Kontent Kontent to Gatsby Cloud.
+Follow [the "Getting started" tutorial](https://www.gatsbyjs.com/docs/kontent/getting-started/) for more information.
 All webhook notifications that are not mentioned in the tutorial will be ignored by the plugin.

-Please note that change in taxonomies or content types require a manual rebuild of the site, because these structural data affects GraphQL schema.
+> Please note that change in taxonomies or content types require a complete rebuild of the site, because these structural data affects GraphQL schema.

 ## How to run tests